bibliopolitica/bibliopolitica.org/README.md

 ## Deployment

-- **Current**
-  - commits to `main` branch will trigger GitHub action to build, test, and deploy the site to GitHub pages
+Commits to `main` branch will trigger GitHub action to build, test, and deploy the site to GitHub pages
-- **Future**
-  - commits to `staging` branch will trigger GitHub action to build, test, and deploy the site to GitHub pages
-  - commits to `main` (via Pull Request from `staging`) will build, test, and deploy the site to prod host using SFTP